thegooddocsproject/templates/style-guide/about-style-guide.md

 Developer's Guide uses "open source" but our project prefers "open-source" when used as a modifier, as in "open-source software."

-## About the "Topic Types and Templates" section
+## About the "Topic types and templates" section

 Depending on the type of project you’re creating, some of the Good Docs templates will be more relevant than others.
 In this section, you can link to the templates you have adopted for your project.
 You can also explain when contributors should use these templates.

-## About the "General Writing Tips" section
+## About the "General writing tips" section

 This section is optional.
 You can link to your favorite general writing tips or add some of your own general guidelines.

-## About the "Accessible Writing" section
+## About the "Accessible writing" section

 In this section, you can link to your preferred style guides about accessible writing or add some of your own general guidelines.

-## About the "Inclusive and Bias-Free Writing" section
+## About the "Inclusive and bias-free writing" section

 In this section, you can link to your favorite resources about inclusive and bias-free writing or add some of your own general guidelines.

-## About the "Using Linters" section
+## About the "Using linters" section

 This section is optional.
 [Linters](https://www.writethedocs.org/guide/tools/testing/#style-guide-checking-and-linting) are tools that analyze text content to flag common mistakes such as stylistic